stadust/pointercrate/doc/100_objects/200_demon.md

 ## Short Form

-When retrieving demons via [`GET /demons/`](/documentation/demons/#get-demons), oonly the following partial representation of each demon is provided:
+When retrieving demons via [`GET /demons/`](/documentation/demons/#get-demons), only the following partial representation of each demon is provided:

 | Field     | Type    | Description                                      |
 | --------- | ------- | ------------------------------------------------ |